rduplain/jeni-python/README.rst

 access that attribute on ``self``.
 Note that properties/descriptors test as methods and not the type of their return value.

-This approach allows a provider to expose another provider's methods without collisions with private attributes and memoization patterns where the current provider uses the same names as the extended provider.
+This approach allows a Provider to expose another Provider's methods without collisions with private attributes and memoization patterns where the current Provider uses the same names as the extended Provider.

 License